zzolo/lumiere/README.md

 ### Install software

+(coming soon) Download this Raspberry Pi image, burn it to a SD card and insert into your Raspberry Pi.

+#### Install python code

 This script needs to be run as a user that has root priviledges as it needs access to the GPIO pins.
+The default `pi` user will work fine.

 1. Enable SPI.
     * `sudo raspi-config`